 Going on safari is an incredible experience, so it makes perfect sense to enjoy it with the people closest to you.
-A safari might not be the first trip that springs to mind when thinking of a traditional family holiday but as safaris continue to evolve, the family safari is becoming ever more popular.
+A safari might not be the first trip that springs to mind when thinking of a traditional family holiday, but as safaris continue to evolve, the family safari is becoming ever more popular.

 Fortunately, not every kid who goes on a safari is going to grow up to be a safari guide, but for me, it really did change my life.
-Meeting and absorbing new cultures is particularly enriching for children.
+Meeting and absorbing new cultures are particularly enriching for children.
 The people you meet on safari are super friendly and will always go out of their way to make your children smile and keep them entertained.

 Safari camps are mostly unfenced – wildlife wanders through, snakes, spiders and scorpions are around.
 Well supervised, children’s natural curiosity can provide hours of rewarding fun just in and around camp.
 Lots of camps now have large family rooms, conjoined rooms or even whole suites catering specifically for families.
-Parents can have the piece of mind of being right next door, or indeed at the other end of camp!
+Parents can have the peace of mind of being right next door, or indeed at the other end of camp!

 Yes, people go on safari pregnant.
 In this case and for small children, malaria needs to be taken very seriously and we strongly recommend talking to your family doctor, and us, about the risks involved.

 More senior folks will share similar concerns when it comes to comfort and safety.
 The way the safari is designed is really important.
 No one wants to spend hours and hours in a hot dusty vehicle on a bumpy road.
 Least of all if you have frustrated children or a sore back.
 This applies to game drives, which should be kept short and sweet, but also travelling between destinations, which should be kept to a minimum.
 The effects of the African sun, sunburn, heatstroke, dehydration, are particularly pertinent for our younger and older folks.